emilast/vscode-logfile-highlighter/README.md

     * `2015-12-09`
     * `2015-12-09 09:29`
     * `2015-12-09 09:29:02.258`
-* Dates and times in some culture specific formats
+* Dates and times in some culture-specific formats
     * `12/09/2016`
     * `12.09.2016`
     * `12-09-2016`